Wrongful Death Lawsuits and Takata Air Bags

 In some cases, air bag defects simply result in the car’s air bag failing to deploy in a crash, resulting in more serious (and sometimes fatal) injuries than if the air bag simply had deployed at the moment of impact.
 However, that is not the issue with the Takata air bag inflators.
 The defect is one that results in the inflators actually rupturing, resulting in the air bag exploding and sending metal shards and other pieces of shrapnel into the passenger area of the car.
 In other words, many of those who have been fatally injured by the defective Takata inflators sustained violent wounds from shrapnel.

 As of early May, two additional wrongful deaths had been reported in Honda vehicles containing the recalled air bags.
 While investigators have not yet come to conclusions about the causes of death, authorities have indicated that the air bags did indeed rupture in these vehicles following traffic collisions.

 Contact an Aurora Wrongful Death Lawyer

 If someone you love sustained fatal injuries in a car accident, and those injuries were caused by a defective auto product, you may be able to file a wrongful death lawsuit.
 It is important to discuss your case with an experienced Aurora wrongful death lawyer as soon as possible.
-Contact Woodruff Johnson & Evans to learn more about how we can assist with your claim.
+Contact Woodruff Johnson & Evans Law Offices to learn more about how we can assist with your claim.